 – Systematic interdisciplinary studies to build a comprehensive overall model.

-– Most recently, satellite measurements of ground elevation that are analyzed in a time series: one-time settlement of the soil is probably not hazardous; continued gradual sinking means a high probability that a sinkhole will suddenly develop.
+– Most recently, satellite measurements of ground elevation that are analyzed in a time series.
+One-time settlement of the soil is probably not hazardous.
+However, continued gradual sinking means a high probability that a sinkhole will suddenly develop.

-The science is still evolving, and as more and more homes are swallowed up we can expect increased effort at predicting, preventing and, inevitably, remediating sinkhole events.
-In the meanwhile, insurance companies are watching the field, tuning their underwriting models so they can be prepared to raise your premiums if you are an unlucky homeowner at risk of a sinkhole.
+The science is still evolving.
+And as more and more homes are swallowed up we can expect increased effort by scientists.
+They will attempt to predict, prevent and, inevitably, remediate sinkhole events.
+In the meanwhile, insurance companies are watching the field, tuning their underwriting models.
+That will prepare them to raise your premiums if you are an unlucky homeowner at risk of a sinkhole.